Questions that would probably be asked frequently

 It contains words from 2-9 letter long (and their extensions).

-OWL2 is the The Official Tournament and Club Word List that was just published early this year
+OWL2 is the most recent edition of The Official Tournament and Club Word List that

 See What word source do you use? for info on purchasing OWL2.